AVP8586/AVP8586/README.md

-### Hi there 👋
+### Hey there 👋 I'm Ashis

-Myself Ashis
-🔭 I’m currently pursuing a BTech in Electrical Engg. at IIT BBS.
-🌱 I’m currently a learner in machine learning and deep neural networks, and am looking for collaboration in the same.
+🎓 I'm a sophomore in **Electronics and Communication Engineering** at **IIT Bhubaneswar**.
+💡 Passionate about building and learning in the intersections of **Quantitative Finance**, **Deep Learning for Time Series & Computer Vision**, and **FPGA-based Systems**.

+🔍 I'm always open to collaborations in:
+- Machine Learning & Deep Neural Networks
+- Financial Modeling & Time-Series Forecasting
+- Computer Vision Projects
+- FPGA-based acceleration & hardware-aware ML

+🚀 Currently learning and building in:
+- Attention-based architectures for time-series
+- Reinforcement Learning based Trading Strategies
+- Open-source contribution workflows

+📫 Let's connect and build something cool!
+Feel free to reach out for collaboration, discussions, or just to say hi.

+---